momentum-team-5/momentum-team-5.github.io/_posts/2020-12-10-project-kickoff.md

 - General strategy for css and design so that you can budget time for it.
   - Are you using a css library (e.g. Material UI, Bulma, Tachyons)?
 What is the general look and feel of your app?
   - Start to think about UI/UX and design
+- Deploy early and often -- who will deploy?
+Make sure more than one person on your team has the ability to do this.

 ## Next week and beyond